aMurryFly/aMurryFly/README.md

 # Hi there I am Alfonso and this is my "ReadMe" ✌🏻

-Hello, I am Alfonso, a mexican student on software engeneering who love share knowledge and emotivity.
+Hello, I am Alfonso, a mexican student on software engeneering who loves share knowledge and emotivity.
 I´m a fan (nerd) of software, particulary looking for new technologies and gadgets.

 ## My values